ymcmrs/PyINT/README.md

 # PyINT
 ## (Python&GAMMA based interfermetry toolbox)
-### Time series interferometry processing based on python and GAMMA for all of the present SAR datasets.
+### Single or time-series of interferograms processing based on python and GAMMA for all of the present SAR datasets.

 ### 1 Download